oekrice/outflowpy/log.md

 Let's establish a way of saving the means.
 Would need an array of r points and v points at the bare minimum.

+Friday 28th:

+Alas the absolute value method has not worked well at all.
+Abs is definitely the best, and we could use that for the paper easily enough.
+Perhaps it would be better to parameterise based on the parker coeficients?
+The powers would probably break the algorithm so I can unitise them I suppose.